microsoft/BUILD25-LAB331/docs/docs/lab-3-reflection.md

 # Lab 3: Research Reflection

-In this lab, you'll learn how to create a more thorough research system by implementing knowledge gap identification and iterative research cycles.
-This advanced approach allows your research assistant to identify what it doesn't know and conduct follow-up research to create more comprehensive results.

 ## Understanding Research Reflection

 Even with web search capabilities, a single research cycle often leaves important questions unanswered.
 Real research is iterative - findings from initial searches reveal what else we need to know.